There are several methods to carry your water with you. Whatever you pick, keep a few things in mind:

 - they are not easy to clean

-- they do add a particular flavor to your water
+- most of them add a particular taste to your water

 - water does not stay as cool as in regular sigg-like bottles